Some optional title for the changelog

 Changelog

-In Knope, a changelog is a Markdown file which documents every change relevant to users for a package.
-The format of a changelog looks like this:
+In Knope, a changelog is a Markdown file that documents every change relevant to users for a package.
+This is one of the places that Knope places release notes during a release.

 # Some optional title for the changelog